- About Bard

 Bard SummerScape 2013 Premieres Original Stage Adaptation of Mikhail Bulgakov’s Seminal Novel, The Master and Margarita

-July 11 – 21 in Theater Two of The Richard B. Fisher Center for the Performing Arts
+July 11 – 21 in LUMA Theater of The Richard B. Fisher Center for the Performing Arts

 Szász will bring to life a story of unceasing verve and imagination, a joyous and sometimes terrifying journey from the alleyways and garrets of Moscow to the stage of a theater, from the deserts of biblical Judea to the glittering splendor of the Devil’s ballroom.
 And at the still center of this supernatural frenzy stands a pair of lovers: the Master, a writer; and Margarita, who must journey to hell to save him.
 The journey begins one hot spring evening when a foreign professor appears in Moscow with a retinue that includes a beautiful naked witch and a giant talking cat with a taste for vodka.
 This elegant stranger is none other than the Devil, come to wreak havoc on the city and to demonstrate to a godless world the truth of good and evil.